joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 When you import a component:

-* JCB recreates all structural data but **does not restore the component’s change history** or **asset IDs**.
+* JCB recreates all structural data but **does not restore the component's change history** or **asset IDs**.
-* Without this history, JCB cannot detect what has changed, so it won’t generate proper SQL updates.
+* Without this history, JCB cannot detect what has changed, so it won't generate proper SQL updates.

 ---